 Currently, the cause for ADHD is not known, however, research is ongoing.
 We do know that genetics may be involved and problems with the central nervous system can also contribute.

 Studies have been completed regarding the link between gut health and ADHD; preliminary research has shown that there is a connection between the two.
 Additionally, some studies indicate certain food preservatives or dyes can also contribute to attention disorders in children.

 Conventional Treatment for ADHD

-There are a variety of medications that are commonly prescribed for treatment of ADHD.
+There are a variety of medications that are commonly prescribed for the treatment of ADHD.
 These seem to balance levels of some neurotransmitters in the brain and can help improve symptoms.
 These drugs do not cure ADHD, but they can help to ease and manage the symptoms.
-Some non-stimulant antidepressants are sometimes prescribed, however these drugs work more slowly and also come with risk of suicidal thinking.
+Some non-stimulant antidepressants are sometimes prescribed, however, these drugs work more slowly and also come with the risk of suicidal thinking.

 Behavioral therapies for people with ADHD can also help such as social skills training, psychotherapy, and behavioral therapy.

 Here at the Brain Treatment Center in Newport Beach, we offer MeRT for ADHD.
 This is a unique version of TMS (Transcranial Magnetic Stimulation), with a far more individualized approach to brain modulation.
 Treatment is tailored to the patient’s needs based on frequency, location, and power used.
 TMS modulates the brain’s electrical activity by using magnetic fields which pass through the scalp from an electromagnetic coil.
 This process is non-invasive and painless.
 Research studies and patients are showing that this type of treatment is promising for ADHD.*